Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

         ...

     def read(self) -> bytes:
+        """Read the response's bytes.

+        :return: The read in bytes
+        :rtype: bytes
+        """
         ...

     def iter_raw(self, **kwargs: Any) -> Iterator[bytes]:
+        """Iterates over the response's bytes.
+Will not decompress in the process.

+        :return: An iterator of bytes from the response
+        :rtype: Iterator[str]
+        """
         ...

     def iter_bytes(self, **kwargs: Any) -> Iterator[bytes]:
+        """Iterates over the response's bytes.
+Will decompress in the process.

+        :return: An iterator of bytes from the response
+        :rtype: Iterator[str]
+        """
         ...

 ```